canvasxyz/canvas/docs/index.md

 You can use it as a local-first version of Firebase, that lets you write entire applications inside your frontend.

-Or use it to build web applications as open protocols, with cryptographic security that anyone can interoperate with.
+Or, use it to build web applications as open protocols, that anyone can interoperate with.

 </div>